-According to the 2001 Census, the white Jewish population of South Africa was 61,675, out of a total of 75,555, including nonwhites.
+According to the 2001 Census, the white Jewish population of South Africa was 61,675, out of a reported total of 75,555 including nonwhites.
+Some of these nonwhites may identify with Jewish ancestry, but most probably pertain to messianic Christian denominations.
 Factoring in an evaluation of the national white non-response rate (14%) and additional factors led to a revised estimate of 72,000 (Saks 2003).
-After the major wave of departures just before the 1994 internal transferal of power from the apartheid regime to a democratic government, South African Jewry was relatively stable, though slowly diminishing (Dubb 1994; Kosmin et al. 1999; Bruk 2006).
-Due to continuing moderate emigration to Israel and other countries, we estimated South Africa's Jewish population at 69,000 in 2018-the world's eleventh largest Jewish community.
+After the major wave of departures just before the 1994 internal transferal of power from the apartheid regime to a democratic government, South African Jewry was relatively stable (Dubb 1994; Kosmin et al. 1999; Bruk 2006; Raijman 2016).
+However, due to the attrition of continuing emigration to Australia, Israel and other countries, and also because of diminishing birth rates versus relatively steady numbers of burials and cremations, the Jewish population surely declined.
+Jewish school enrollment data were quite stable, but they can mask growing enrollment of non-Jewish pupils.
+Pending more definitive evidence, we cautiously revised the estimate of South Africa's Jewish population at 67,500 in 2019-the world's eleventh largest Jewish community.